ibm-cloud-docs/vmwaresolutions/vmonic/trbl_support.md

   years:  2016, 2018

-lastupdated: "2018-06-22"
+lastupdated: "2018-08-16"

 ---

 # Contacting IBM Support

-If you need help with {{site.data.keyword.vmwaresolutions_full}}, create an {{site.data.keyword.cloud_notm}} Support ticket to get assistance through one of the following channels:
+If you need help with {{site.data.keyword.vmwaresolutions_full}}, create an {{site.data.keyword.cloud_notm}} Support ticket to get assistance by using one of the following channels:

 ## From the IBM Cloud for VMware Solutions console